B0lemix/pachanga/README.md

   <br>
 </h1>

-<h4 align="center">' Pachanga 'is a <strong>random team generator</strong> developed with in React and using Tailwind CSS and React-Transition-Group.
+<h4 align="center">' <a href='https://pachanga-teams.netlify.app'> Pachanga </a> 'is a <strong>random team generator</strong> developed with in React and using Tailwind CSS and React-Transition-Group.
 It is a project made for learning purposes and development practice.  </h4>

 <p align="center">